max21dev/topics/README.md

 ## Usage

-Once the development server is running, you can access the forums client through your web browser.
+Once the development server is running, you can access the **"Topics"** client through your web browser.
 The interface will allow you to create or join topics, participate in discussions, and manage topic settings.

 ## Libraries and Tools Used